Calculator-dev/atlantbh-junior-qa-task/README.md

 1. git clone https://github.com/Calculator-dev/atlantbh-junior-qa-task
 2. npm install

+If you get error for "chromedriver" and cant start one of the following test visit this site to solve your issue https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/

+First you have to add "chromedriver" to your PATH and then run one of the tests.

 # To launch login User test follow these steps

 1. Go into the tests folder, cd tests